krisztianb/typedoc-umlclass/README.md

 ## Requirements

-The plugin requires the following software to be installed on your system:
+This plugin requires the following software to be installed on your system:

 * [JAVA](https://www.java.com/) (latest version)
 * [Graphviz](https://graphviz.org/) (latest version)
-* [TypeDoc](https://typedoc.org/) (supported versions: 0.24.x and above)
+* [TypeDoc](https://typedoc.org/) (supported versions: 0.24.x and 0.25.x)

 You need to activate the plugin with a [TypeDoc command line argument](https://typedoc.org/options/configuration/#plugin) or the `plugin` option in your TypeDoc config file (see example below).